haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 Federated Worker
 ----------------

-The federated worker class implements all the networking and FL logic.

-The developer needs to implement three basic methods of the federated worker- aggregation logic, client selection, and role description.
+The federated worker class implements all the networking and FL logic.The developer needs to implement three basic methods of the federated worker- aggregation logic, client selection, and role description.

 Worker Roles
 ~~~~~~~~~~~~

-Roles define the kind of computation each worker does.

-In this tutorial, we are using the `FedAvg McMahan et
+Roles define the kind of computation each worker does and in this tutorial, we are using the
-al <https://arxiv.org/abs/1602.05629>`__ strategy with random client
+`FedAvg McMahan etal <https://arxiv.org/abs/1602.05629>`__ strategy with random client
 selection.
 There are only two roles here namely, the aggregator and
 trainer.

--  **Aggregator** requests models from the trainers before aggregating
+-  **Aggregator** requests models from the trainers before aggregating,
-   and updating its model.
--  **Trainer** responds to aggregators’ requests after updating its own
+   updating its model **Trainer** responds to aggregators’ requests after updating its own
    model by local training.

 We define these roles in the ``run()`` method of Federated Worker.